AronW67/tiny-url/README.md

 # Tiny URL App
-This is a tiny url app created as a side project.
+This is a tiny url app created as a side project to learn a bit more about JS backend frameworks.

 ## Create database
 Run mongodb in docker using docker-compose up -d from project root